mlambert125/new-java-curriculum/content/java-basics-2/_index.md

 we will learn to write basic Java console applications that take input from the user and display output to the console.

-This lesson assumes that you have installed and familiarized yourself with the the IntelliJ IDE and that you know how to create a new project in IntelliJ and how to connect and push your project to GitHub.
+This lesson assumes that you have installed and familiarized yourself with the the IntelliJ IDE and that you know how to create a new project in IntelliJ and how to connect and push your project to GitHub, and that you understand the concept of data types in Java.

-## Reading and Writing to the Console
+## Writing to the Console

-### Writing to the Console

 When you create a new Java project in IntelliJ, you will see a file named `Main.java` in the `src` folder.
 This is the entry point of your Java application.
 This file defines a class named `Main` that contains a method named `main`.
 We